jrladd/DA101/_pages/github_classroom.md

 ---
-title: Ground Rules for Learning Tech Together
+title: Using Github Classroom for Lab Assignments
 permalink: /githubclassroom/
 ---